 A repository siting process, with community input, was developed in 2009 to identify new repository sites to support cleanup activities in the Upper Basin.
 Based on this process, the LBCR was developed and began receiving waste materials in 2015.
 Baseline site characterization data was collected, and a 30% design was completed in 2011 at Osburn Tailings Impoundment (OTI) area.
-Considering remedial project planning, as described in the RODA, and with close coordination with Hecla Mining Company, activities at the Star Mine Complex in Burke and the OTI design were put on hold to focus on the more immediate needs for repository capacity in Canyon Creek Drainage.
-In 2015 the Trust began evaluating and collecting data to determine how to mitigate contaminated springs discharging from the base of the existing Silver Valley Natural Resource Trustee (SVNRT) Repository in Canyon Creek.
+Considering remedial project planning, as described in the RODA, the OTI design was put on hold to focus on the more immediate needs for repository capacity in Canyon Creek Drainage.
+In 2015 the CDA Trust began evaluating and collecting data to determine how to mitigate contaminated springs discharging from the base of the existing Silver Valley Natural Resource Trustee (SVNRT) Repository in Canyon Creek.
 In 2019 construction began on the Canyon Complex Repository CCR/WCA, which will receive waste material from Canyon Creek Drainage remedial actions and the material moved from the SVNRT repository site eliminating the contaminated springs discharge.
-Originally, the intent was to rebuild the SVNRT repository or treat the springs discharge, but with the construction of the CCR/WCA, SVNRT material will be moved to the CCR/WCA eliminating the need for repository rework while providing correctly engineered containment.
+Originally, the intent was to rebuild the SVNRT repository or treat the springs discharge, but with the construction of the CCR/WCA, SVNRT material was moved in 2021 to the CCR/WCA eliminating the need for repository rework while providing correctly engineered containment.
 The CCR/WCA is designed to accommodate, 1,500,000 cy in addition to the transferred volume of the SVNRT Repository.